douglascayers/sfdc-related-files-lightning/README.md

 To determine a child relationship name, in Setup use Object Manager to navigate to your child object (e.g. `Contact` or `Invoice__c`) then navigate to the lookup field that points to the parent object (that is the object whose Lightning Record Page you're adding this component).
 On the field's detail page you'll see the field label, field name, and the child relationship name (use this value in App Bulider).
+If this is a custom lookup or master-detail field then [you will need to append `__r` to the child relationship name](https://github.com/DouglasCAyers/sfdc-related-files-lightning/issues/13).

 ![screen shot](images/setup-child-relationship-field-name.png)